 Today, there are over 100 stalls featuring most kinds of food from the UK and further afield.
 Weekends are particularly busy so it’s worth trying to get there early on a Saturday.
 As well as a wide range of stalls, the market also contains several restaurants and pubs, including Tapas Brindisa, The Globe, The Rake and Elliot’s Café.
 On Beadale Street in the market, there is also the old school-style Hobbs Barbers for men in need of a trim.

 - Borough Market, 8 Southwark Street, Borough, SE1 1TL.
 Nearest station: London Bridge.
 Open for lunch from Monday-Tuesday 10am-5pm, or the full market is open Wednesday-Thursday 10am-5pm, Fridays 10am-6pm and Saturdays 8am-5pm.
 Closed on Sundays.
 For more information, visit the Borough Market website.

 For Part 1 of Metro Girl’s Must Do series on the London Eye, click here.

 Or to read about Metro Girl’s trip up to the nearby View From The Shard, click here.

-Posted on 21 December 2014, in Grub, History, London, Tourist Attractions and tagged 19th century, Borough High Street, Borough Market, eating, foodie, london, London Bridge, markets, Shopping, Southwark.
+Posted on 21 Dec 2014, in Grub, History, London, Tourist Attractions and tagged 19th century, Borough Market, eating, foodie, London, London Bridge, Shopping, Southwark.
 Bookmark the permalink.
 12 Comments.